fengyuanchen/cropperjs/README.md

 ### reset()

-Reset the image and crop box to their initial states.
+Reset the image and crop box to its initial states.

 ### clear()